-Revenue from software solution is recognised upon service completion based on the customisation or integration work is performed by referring to the milestone of the contract activity at the end of the reporting period.
+Revenue from software solution is recognised upon service completion based on the customisation or integration work that is performed by referring to the milestones of the contract activity at the end of the reporting period.

-Service revenue is recognised when the customer simultaneously consumes and receives the benefits provided by the performance of the service rendered.
+Support and Maintenance, after sale services, cheque processing outsourcing and outsourcing of payment kiosks are recognised when the customer simultaneously consumes and receives the benefits provided by the performance of the service rendered.
 As such, transfer of control takes place over the period of service provided.